vinkarn/Get-Multi-Control-on-any-Non-Galaxy-Laptop/Method-1-Files/Steps-Method-1.md

 (Just do remember it, as we have remove it later on in the process) Prefer "CONTINUITY_MSG_SPP", if not available then go with other options.

+-> The "setting.wa" file is not madtory to be added in SamSys folder, but if was present as a patch that i faced.

 -> This alone does't worked for me.I used the second method and that worked flawlessly.